What you say when you ask for donations largely determines whether or not you’ll get any money.

 This one from Illuminate India features great messaging, sharp video, and terrific Ask.
 See for yourself:

-So, there you have it: a dozen examples of real appeals from real nonprofits to show you how to get better at Asking.
+So, there you have it: a dozen examples of real appeals from real nonprofits to show you how to build your skill so when you ask for donations, you’ll get the results you’re looking for.

 Because the better you get at Asking and getting donations, the more lives you can change.
 Isn’t that why we’re here?